 Welcome to the Casey Fields Fishing Guide.
 Casey Fields Lake is a popular fishing location just over an hour’s drive from Melbourne and a stone’s throw from the heart of Cranbourne.
-Located amongst the sporting grounds along Berwick Cranbourne road with ample parking.
+Located amongst the sporting grounds along Berwick Cranbourne Road with ample parking.
 It’s a great place to take the kids with a large adventure playground, walking tracks, BBQs, and picnic areas.

 When it comes to fishing this lake is great for targeting carp, trout and redfin.
 There are several fishing jetties scattered around the parklands.
 We have seen some big carp and some big rainbow trout landed from here in recent years.
 On its day the fishing can be plentiful with many anglers catching fish, and in recent years has become popular with Kayak anglers who can venture out towards the islands in the middle of the lake.
-The lake is stocked regularly with trout fingerlings by Vic fisheries during most school holidays.
+The lake is stocked regularly with trout fingerlings by Vic Fisheries during most school holidays.
 It’s a great location for kids and beginners.

 Things to do at Casey Fields Park